 Flexi rod sets are fantastic for any hair type because they can typically last as long as you'd like to wear them.
 They're also extremely versatile, and can be worn up, down, or any way your creative heart desires.

 A two-toned, frohawk?
-Where do I sign up?
-Not only is this style eye-catching, but it also looks like it would be pretty low-maintenance aside from keeping the color fresh.
+Where do we sign up?
+Not only is this style eye-catching, but it also looks like it would be pretty low-maintenance—aside from color touch-ups, that is.

 Experiment With 4C Hair